 We highly recommend taking a look at our keyboard and mouse bundles first.
 You might find a combo that suits your needs.
 If you don't see a bundle that interests you, we also have a variety of keyboard and mouse only products.
-What's the difference between these mechanical keyboards from standard ones?

 Mechanical keyboards are more durable than membrane keyboards.
 Mechanical keyboards have key switches that give a tactile feel and sound when pressed.
 These key switches are also designed so that the "press" registers before you bottom out.
 This means the user doesn't have to use much force to actuate.
 Lastly mechanical keyboards offer great customizability due to the use of discrete key switches.
-I've decided to buy a mechanical keyboard.
-What type of switch should I go with?

 Mechanical key switches differ in the force needed to actuate, the "feel" of the keystroke and the volume of the clicking sound it produces.
 Here are some things to know about the different key switches.

 These programmable buttons are used to perform additional functions.
 For example you can map certain actions like doing a series of left clicks when you click a particular button.
 These are especially helpful in games since you can assign these to automate a particular action.

 When thinking about improving your computer, show love to the outside too!
 More often than not the PC tower is shoved out of the way and you spend all your time with the peripherals: mouse, keyboard and monitor.
 If you're looking to improve your computer experience, upgrading these items is a great place to start.